maplibre/maplibre-native/ARCHITECTURE.md

-This document aims to outline at a high level the various parts that make up mapbox-gl-native and how they work together.
+This document aims to outline at a high level the various parts that make up MapLibre GL Native and how they work together.

 # Repository structure

-mapbox-gl-native uses a monolithic that houses both core C++ code and code that wraps the C++ core with SDKs for Android, iOS, macOS, Node.js, and Qt.
+MapLibre GL Native uses a monolithic repository that houses both core C++ code and code that wraps the C++ core with SDKs for Android, iOS, macOS, Node.js, and Qt.
 A "monorepo" allows us to:

  * Make changes to the core API and SDKs simultaneously, ensuring no platform falls behind.
  * Ensure that core changes do not inadvertently break SDK tests.
  * Centralize discussions about features and defects that affect multiple platforms.

+## Core cross-platform C++ code

 In the repository, core C++ code is contained in the `include` and `src` directories.
 The former includes headers that are considered to make up the "public" core C++ API, while the latter includes `.cpp` implementation files and headers that are private to the implementation.
 Within both directories, files are nested under an `mbgl` directory, which has various subdirectories based on areas of functionality.
 Both public and private headers therefore can (and should) always be included with the form `#include <mbgl/___/___.hpp>`.

+## Platform specific code

 Code and build scripts belonging to platform SDKs are contained in the `platform` directory, which has subdirectories for each platform.

-The `platform/darwin` and `platform/default` directories contain code shared by multiple platform SDKs.
+- `platform/darwin` and `platform/default` directories contain code shared by multiple platform SDKs.
+- `platform/ios` and `platform/macos` - the SDKs for Apple's operating systems, forked from https://github.com/mapbox/mapbox-gl-native-ios/commit/a139216 (mapbox hosted both iOS and MacOS SDKs in the same project).
+- `platform/android` - Android SDK, forked from https://github.com/mapbox/mapbox-gl-native-android/commit/4c12fb2c.
+- `platform/glfw` - [GLFW](https://www.glfw.org) is library to support OpenGL development on the desktop.
+The code in this directory builds an executable application `mbgl-glfw` for demo/dev/local testing purposes.

+## Maplibre-gl-js

+`maplibre-gl-js` is added to this repostiory as a top-level submodule to provide

+- Test cases and test data, e.g. all rendering test manifests json files under `render-test` load test cases from `maplibre-gl-js/test/*`.
+- Shader written in GLSL ES.
+- Style specification

+## Other directories

+- `benchmark` contains the performance tests built using https://github.com/google/benchmark/.
+The code under this directory builds the `mbgl-benchmark-test` executable to execute the benchmark tests.
+  - The entry point of this executable is `platform/default/src/mbgl/benchmark/main.cpp -> benchmark/src/mbgl/benchmark/benchmark.cpp`.
+  - iOS SDK runs benchmark test through a separate app named `BenchmarkApp`.
+  - Android SDK does not have benchmark test.
+- `bin` contains the code for tools like `mbgl-cache`, `mbgl-offline`, and `mbgl-render`.
+- `expression-test` contains tests for the expression feature in the map style (see more details about expression [here](https://maplibre.org/maplibre-gl-js-docs/style-spec/expressions/).
+- `metrics` contains test manifest files and ground truth for graphic comparison based render test.
+- `misc` contains protobuf for style, vector tile, and glyphs.
+It also icons and pictures used in documents.
+- `render-test` contains image diff based render tests.
+These tests verify if the rendering results match with expectations by capturing the rendering results and compare with the groundtruth images in the `metrics` directory.
+  - A typical render test run can be triggered by `mbgl-render-test-runner --manifestPath metrics/linux-clang8-release-style.json`.
+It will by default generate a html file `linux-clang8-release-style.html` with test results visualized and summarized.
+- `test` contains unit test for the C++ native code.
+The tests can be run through `mbgl-test-runner` executable after building the project.
+- `vendor`: 3rd party dependencies.

 # Build system

-The mapbox-gl-native build system uses a variety of tools.
+The MapLibre GL Native build system uses a variety of tools.

 ## Make